etcd-io/etcd/Documentation/learning/api.md

 ### Watch streams

 Watches are long-running requests and use gRPC streams to stream event data.
-A watch stream is bi-directional; the client writes to the stream to establish watches and reads to receive watch event.
+A watch stream is bi-directional; the client writes to the stream to establish watches and reads to receive watch events.
 A single watch stream can multiplex many distinct watches by tagging events with per-watch identifiers.
 This multiplexing helps reducing the memory footprint and connection overhead on the core etcd cluster.

 Watches make three guarantees about events:
 * Ordered - events are ordered by revision; an event will never appear on a watch if it precedes an event in time that has already been posted.